 The eligibility criteria has evolved over time.
 Looking at this practice area historically, pro bono work used to focus on individuals with basic needs related to domestic relations, landlord/tenant disputes, and consumer issues.
 This has changed, opening the door for business owners.
 This is especially relevant for businesses in the restaurant and hotel industries, which have been hit hard by COVID-19.

 “We are talking about entrepreneurs, small business owners, and non-profits.
 Over time we have seen our constituent group grow from being individuals to now […] about 40% going towards organizational clients and small business owners.
 We have been focusing a lot after the murder of George Floyd on trying to identify black-owned businesses and helping owners who are persons of color concerning business needs.
 Not necessarily excluding others, of course, but trying to focus on those owners and trying to help them out as much as possible.”

 Greg and his firm Winston & Strawn are doing important work in this area, which is why our conversation is so timely.
 Throughout our conversation, Greg went into detail on other elements of pro-bono work and how he carved out a unique and inspiring career for himself.
-We were honored to speak with Greg, and hope that you find similar inspiration when listening to this episode of our podcast, Engaging Experts.
+We were honored to speak with Greg, and hope that you find similar inspiration when listening to this episode of our podcast, Discussions at the Round Table.

 For more than 25 years, Round Table Group has helped litigators locate, evaluate, and employ the best and most qualified expert witnesses.
 Round Table Group is a great complement to any litigator’s quest for an expert witness and our search is always free of charge.
 Contact us at 202-908-4500 for more information or start your expert search now.